ploomber/projects/guides/logging/README.md

 ### Scripts and notebooks

-Unlike function tasks, which can run in the same process that runs Ploomber, or in a child process, scripts and notebooks execute independently.
+Unlike function tasks, which can run in the same process as Ploomber or in a child process, scripts and notebooks execute independently.
 Hence, any logging configuration made in the main process is lost, and We have to configure a separate logger at the top of the script/notebook.

 ### Parallel execution